Philadelphia Phillies at San Diego Padres odds, picks and predictions - NewsBreak

 Philadelphia Phillies at San Diego Padres odds, picks and predictions

-The Philadelphia Phillies (36-34) open a 4-game series against the San Diego Padres (44-27) in the final stop of their 11-game road trip.
-First pitch for the opener Thursday is 9:40 p.m.
+The Philadelphia Phillies (37-35) face the San Diego Padres (45-28) Saturday night for the 3rd game of their 4-game series in San Diego.
+First pitch is 10:10 p.m.
 ET at Petco Park.
-Let’s analyze Tipico Sportsbook‘s lines around the Phillies vs. Padres odds with MLB picks and predictions.
+Let’s analyze Tipico Sportsbook‘s lines around the Phillies at Padres odds with MLB picks and predictions.

 Phillies at Padres projected starters